Tuesday, February 24, 2026

 ✅ Solution 3: Contact the Manufacturer

-If the screen is new and still under warranty, many companies will replace it.
-Usually if you have more than 3-5 dead pixels, the screen is considered defective.
+If the screen is new and under warranty, many companies will replace it.
+Typically, 3–5 dead pixels will consider the screen defective.
+Each company has a different policy, so check their official support page.

 ⚠️ Important Note